amar528/amar528.github.io/leetcode-75/README.md

 Return max of dict with key=dict.get to return the key with max value 164ms beats 39%/66%

+### 199 - Right Side View
+we use a deque as a queue, append to end and popleft() to dequeue.

 ## Binary Search Tree

 ### 700 - Search in a BST